Need advice? Call Now, Schedule a Meeting or Contact Us

 • Coordinating project-to-project communication.

-3 Types of PMO
+Types of PMO

 3 types of PMO

-Categorisations of PMOs can be based on two things - their influence and their position within the company.
+In our definition of PMO meaning, categorisations of PMOs can be based on two things - their influence and their position within the company.
 Therefore, the first categorisation can be divided into three types of PMOs:

-1. Supportive
+Supportive

-Supportive PMOs supplies templates, practices, training and access to information.
+The first types of PMO, Supportive PMOs supplies templates, practices, training and access to information.
 In that regard, it resembles a consultant, which is a significant advantage of this PMO because that provides a continuous improvement platform and helps increase the organisation's competitiveness.

-On the other hand, these PMOs lack the authorisation to deliver.
+On the other hand, these types of PMOs lack the authorisation to deliver.
 Their responsibilities become obsolete once they stop curating best practices and many organisations find it difficult to justify the cost of such a PMO.

-2. Controlling
+Controlling

 The controlling PMO provides the organisation with assurances of consistency and visibility by allowing senior management to get insight into the projects' performance.
 It adopts project management frameworks or methodologies, using specific templates, forms and tools or conformance to governance.
 The role of the controlling PMO can often be described as a policing role in the organisation.

-Similarly to the previous type, the controlling PMO also lacks the power, authority, resources, or ability to deliver change or execute strategy.
+Similarly to the previous type of PMO, the controlling PMO also lacks the power, authority, resources, or ability to deliver change or execute strategy.
 Furthermore, due to the nature of its role, this type of PMO will face opposition from project managers as well as teams performing the work.
 When projects fail, the blame is generally passed back and forth between the PMO and the project teams, with each accusing the other of failing.

-3. Directive
+Directive

 Direct project management is how directive PMOs take charge of projects.
 Unlike the other two PMOs, the directive PMO's degree of control is high.
 It provides resources and support in managing a project's process, and project managers are obligated to report to this PMO.
 This structure helps in achieving a high level of consistency across the projects.